PunitWalia/NLP-EDA/README.md

 # NLP-EDA
 EDA done on IMDB dataset from Hugging Face

+I chose this data as it looked interesting and most relatable.
+Below are the steps:
 1. Installed datasets using the following command in python from Jupyter Notebook "pip install datasets"
 2. Inspected the dataset using dataset_builder